-This Sausage and Sauerkraut Skillet Bake, inspired by Oktoberfest, combines two favorites of polska kielbasa sausage and sauerkraut.
+This Sausage and Sauerkraut Bake, inspired by Oktoberfest, combines two favorites of polska kielbasa sausage and sauerkraut.
 It’s topped with emmentaler cheese and thin potato slices and baked until bubbly.

 What comes to mind when you think Oktoberfest?
 For me it’s: